“This is living,” I declared as we ate blueberry cobbler a la mode on the front porch.

 In that moment, I didn’t mind that my planters were empty or that I hadn’t hung the window box, or cleaned the pollen off the porch furniture.

-Because in that moment, having my porch filled with my people was enough.
-Being aware, being able to really live into and appreciate that moment is what mindful living is all about.
+Because having my porch filled with my people was enough.
+Being aware, being able to really live into and appreciate the life we have is what simple living is all about.

 Mimi Read at Southern Living said it best.